RichiH/vcsh/README.md

 are under vcsh's control are located.
 Since their working trees are configured to be in $HOME, the files contained in those repositories will be put in $HOME directly.

-Of course, [mr] [mr] will work with this layout if configured according to this document (see above).
+Of course, [myrepos][myrepos] will work with this layout if configured according to this document (see above).

 vcsh will check if any file it would want to create exists.
 If it exists, vcsh will throw a warning and exit.
 Move away your old config and try again.